-- Candidates eligible to participate in the College of Education Convocation and campus wide Commencement ceremonies include August 2013 graduates, December 2013 graduates, and May 2014 degree candidates. - Doctoral candidates are not eligible to participate if they do not deposit by April 25, 2014.

-- Graduate degree candidates who have not completed ALL degree requirements including depositing a thesis or dissertation, if required, are not eligible to participate in the College Convocation and campus wide Commencement ceremonies.
-Graduate Student Petitions requesting participation in the College Convocation are no longer accepted. - Master of Education and Certificate of Advance Study degree candidates with 8 or fewer hours remaining who expect to complete their degree requirements in August 2014 may participate in both ceremonies; however, their names will not appear in the printed College Convocation and campus wide Commencement Programs until May 2015.
+- Candidates eligible to participate in the College of Education Convocation and campus-wide Commencement ceremonies include August 2014 graduates, December 2014 graduates, and May 2015 degree candidates. - Doctoral candidates are not eligible to participate if they do not deposit by April 24, 2015. - Doctoral and MA/MS candidates who have not completed all degree requirements including depositing a thesis or dissertation are not eligible to participate in the College Convocation nor campus-wide Commencement.
+Graduate Student Petitions requesting participation in the College Convocation are no longer accepted. - Master of Education (EdM) and Certificate of Advanced Study (CAS) degree candidates with 8 or fewer hours remaining who expect to complete their degree requirements in August 2015 may participate in the college convocation; however, their names will not appear in the printed College Convocation and campus-wideCommencement Programs until May 2016.

-August degree candidates must email their departmental contact in the Academic and Instructional Services Office of their intent to participate in the College Convocation.
+August 2015 CAS and EdM degree candidates must email their departmental contact in the Academic and Instructional Services Office of their intent to participate in the College Convocation.
 Failure to do so will prevent candidates from receiving important information.

-Graduation Student Appeals Grievance and Policy Procedural Appeals
+Graduation Student Appeals

+Grievance and Policy Procedural Appeals